pharo-project/pharo/doc/RefactoringEngine.md

 ```

 #### Move to class side / instance side
 Move a method from the class to the instance side, or vice versa.
-Normally this is not considered to be a refactoring.
+Pay attention this is not a refactoring because there is no update to the method moved.

 Only instance methods with no instance variable access or class methods with no class instance variable access can be moved.

-#### Move to class side
+##### Move to class side
 I'm a refactoring to move a method to class side.

 My preconditions verify that the method exists and belongs to instance side.